Hola and greetings from Spain guys!

 So we basically spent our day at the beach and ate amazing

-Ca’n Torrat, where we indulged tapas, steaks and wine while watching
+food at Ca’n Torrat, where we indulged tapas, steaks and wine while watching

 the sunset.
 The night couldn’t have ended better.